Eliasfarah0/OpenFOAM-Automated-Tool-Chain-PoC/README.md

 # Usage
-The following setup runs only on Python 3.X release and ESI version of OpenFOAM, where Python 3.6.9 version and OpenFOAM v1912 (using Ubuntu 18.04 LTS) were used for this project.
+The following set-up runs only on Python 3.X release and ESI version of OpenFOAM, where Python 3.6.9 version and OpenFOAM v1912 (using Ubuntu 18.04 LTS) were used for this project.

 ## Required Libraries & Packages
 - Step 1: OpenFOAM source package for the ESI version can be installed (using the full installation guide) and run using Bash on Ubuntu on Windows, usually this utility is referred to as the Windows Subsystem for Linux (WSL) which uses the genuine Ubuntu image provided by Canonical, via the following URL: https://www.openfoam.com/download/openfoam-installation-on-windows-10